This post may contain affiliate links. Read my disclosure policy.

 - Remove the hull from the strawberries, and, using a paring knife, cut a slightly larger cavity into the strawberry.
 You can also use a strawberry huller, but you might still want to cut a larger opening.

 - In a small bowl, combine the light cream cheese, powdered sugar, and vanilla, and stir until smooth.

-- Using a piping bag, plastic storage bag with the tip cut off, or Pampered Chef Easy-Accent Decorator, pipe the cheesecake filling into the strawberries.
+- Using a piping bag or plastic storage bag with the tip cut off, pipe the cheesecake filling into the strawberries.

 - Dip the cheesecake end into the chocolate, then into the graham crackers, nuts, or sprinkles, if desired.